Joona89/RconCopilot/README.md

 - Basic RCON Commands such as change level, load workshop map, kick, ban, warmup end, yada yada.
 - Free text command field for not predefined commands

 Feel free to create PR's.
-This is completely hobby project done in few hours, so I wont be fixing most of the issue tickets.
+This is completely hobby project done in few hours, so there are bugs and missing features.

 # UI